pietermartin/umlg/doc/markdown/sqlg.md

 ##Architecture
 <br />

-With the coming of vertex label's to Tinkerpop3 the mapping of Tinkerpop's graph semantics to that of a RDBMS became natural and useful.
+With the coming of vertex labels to Tinkerpop3 the mapping of Tinkerpop's graph semantics to that of a RDBMS became natural and useful.

 ###Vertex tables
 Every unique vertex label maps to a table.
 Vertex tables are prefixed with a `V_`. i.e. `V_Person`.
 The vertex table